 Most recognized as the style frequently used by Chip and Joanna Gaines from Fixer Upper, modern farmhouse has become one of the most popular home design styles.
 Combining elements of industrial, rustic, and minimalism, this interior decoration style uses a mix of high and low contrast pieces with a hint of barn-like details to create home that’s cozy.

 How to Decorate: Think white paint colors or a neutral palette with wrought-iron bar stools, distressed wooden tables, large windows for lots of natural light, and a variety of textures like wool or canvas for your farmhouse style decor.
 Include accent pieces like barrels repurposed for tables or wooden ladders for high bookshelves and cabinets.
+For more modern farmhouse decorating ideas, check out our 2023 Home Design Trends for inspiration!

 Consider using feng shui to decorate your space!
 The key to this decorating technique is to figure out which aspects of your life need more focus: health, wealth, relationships, creativity, etc. Then, embrace decor that features the feng shui elements—fire, earth, water, metal, and wood—associated with that life area to start the flow of positive chi.https://www.extraspace.com/blog/home-organization/feng-shui-for-beginners-how-to-feng-shui-your-home/